ev1stensberg/proposal-reflect-or/README.md

 ### DefaultValue

 A fallsafe if the two fails, of which you can specify what should be returned if the two values fail, undefined, null or similar.
-This is a function object, which we can turn straight into a function on the fly if we want to.
+This is an object, which we can turn straight into a function on the fly if we want to.

 ###Example